mazwat/mazwat.github.io/software-architecture-lm.md

 ```
 But there is a **better way** to do this.

-We break this up into different classes, the first class is the ``ColorHandler`` and this is going to generate a random color.
+We break this up into different classes and seperate *.cs* files, the first class is the ``ColorHandler`` and this is going to generate a random color.
 So we're essentially just separating this out.

 ```c#
 public  static  class  ColorHandler